**** Dietitian support during COVID-19****

 Check out some of the sample meal ideas below to figure out how much protein you may be getting from some common foods.

-As long as you’re getting enough calories and eating from all four food groups, healthy adults, athletes and vegetarians don't usually need extra protein.
-Talk to a Registered Dietitian about the amount of protein that children, pregnant women and breastfeeding women need.
+As long as you’re getting enough calories and eating a variety of protein containing foods, healthy adults, athletes and vegetarians don't usually need extra protein.
+Talk to a dietitian about the amount of protein that children, pregnant women and breastfeeding women need.

 Making healthy protein food choices